ctm/mb2-doc/README.md

 ### Most tourneys

-Currently, `barge_nlhe`, `limit_6`, `tesla` and `monte` are the only tournament structures implemented.
-Others will be available "soon".
-`tournament` without an argument lists the tournament structures that are
+Only a handful of tournament structures are implemented.
+Others will be available "soon".  `tournament` without an argument lists the tournament structures that are available.
+I won't necessarily be updating this document each time I add a new one, so this may be out of date:
-available:

 ```
-Tournaments: barge_nlhe, limit_6, monte, tesla
+Tournaments: barge_nlhe, chowaha, limit_6, monte, tesla
 ```

 ## Commands